Form preview

 GA T-8 is needed by:

-• Individuals requiring the appointment of an attorney-in-fact for motor vehicle matters
+• Individuals appointing an attorney-in-fact for vehicle transactions

-• Anyone involved in vehicle ownership changes and title management in Georgia
+• Anyone involved in buying or selling vehicles in Georgia

 Comprehensive Guide to GA T-8